 Dumpster sizes are typically classified in yards and describe the amount of volume it can hold.
 For example, a 10-yard dumpster can hold 10 cubic yards of material.
-For a quick overview of the common options, take a look with the dumpster size chart below.
+For a quick overview of the options, take a look below:

 A 10 yard dumpster is a solid solution for those with short-term projects like light remodeling, garage cleanouts, and hauling materials like brick, tile, concrete, and dirt.
 Generally measuring 14 feet in length, these dumpsters can hold 10 cubic yards of material and debris — the equivalent of three pickup truck loads.
 The capacity can fit in a small construction project like a 250-square-foot deck removal.

 For those with a slightly larger amount of debris, a 15-yard dumpster is a versatile size that can accommodate a variety of cleanup and remodeling projects.
-This capacity can fit debris from larger patio demolitions as well as any old furniture and belongings for when you are moving out.
+Typically measuring 16 feet wide and 7.5 feet long, the dumpster can hold up to 6,000 pounds of material.
+This container can fit debris from larger patio demolitions, furniture and belongings for when you are moving out, and landscaping projects.

 A 20 yard dumpster is a standard option for homeowners and contractors who need to dispose of waste.
 The size makes it suitable for medium-sized projects, whether you’re clearing out old furniture, removing 2,500 square feet of singles from the roof, or uninstalling the flooring from your entire home.
 Its price point, relatively compact footprint, and ample capacity make it one of the more popular dumpster sizes.

 30 Cubic Yard Dumpster